Canon SX720 vs Sony RX1R

 It is notable that the SX720 offers wifi support, while the RX1R does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX720 and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the RX1R have been discontinued, but can regularly be found used on ebay.
 The RX1R was replaced by the Sony RX1R II, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX720 and RX1R can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Sony RX1R Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX720 or the Sony RX1R – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.